Using Flutter Feature Flags to Release Features Without Risk

 This uses the “SignInButton” widget to display Google and Facebook sign in buttons, your app should now look like this:

 Now that we have got this ready, it’s time to set up Flagsmith in our app.
-Inside our _MyHomePageState class we will initialize the Flagsmith client like seen below:
+Inside our _MyHomePageState class, we will initialize the Flagsmith client as shown below:

 final flagsmithClient = FlagsmithClient(